18 Inexpensive Sustainable Homes Almost Anyone Can Afford

 2-story modern home with circular drive; sunset a scrub landscape in the background.
 Modular home by Dvele.

-Dvele provides modern, modular homes at an array of price points, all with high standards of quality, resilience, and efficiency.
+Dvele provides modern, modular homes at multiple price points, all demonstrating quality, resilience, and efficiency.
 For instance, windows maximize energy efficiency and sound insulation.
-And advanced air filtration is protected by microscreens in eave air vents to block wildfire embers.
-The larger Shaughnessy models, pictured, start at $265 per square foot.
+And advanced air filtration is protected by microscreens to block wildfire embers from air vents.
+Prefabricated home prices for the larger Shaughnessy models, pictured, start at $265 per square foot.

-DveleIQ is their proprietary, self-optimizing smart home platform, so overall home performance can be monitored and smart home appliances allow flexible control.
-Their robotic production line in Loma Linda, CA, produces personalized, solar-ready homes seamlessly.
+DveleIQ is their proprietary, self-optimizing smart home platform.
+It monitors overall home performance, while smart home appliances enhance flexibility.
+Dvele’s robotic production line in Loma Linda, CA, produces personalized, solar-ready homes seamlessly.
 Look for certified Passive House models that exceed expectations for efficiency and wellness.

 2-story modern home with circular drive; sunset a scrub landscape in the background.
 Modular home by Dvele.